LOUIS, 1st EARL MOUNTBATTEN OF BURMA

 formerly Princess Louis of Battenberg; Princess Elizabeth, Duchess of Edinburgh

-(now Queen Elizabeth II) holding her infant son (Prince Charles)
+(later Queen Elizabeth II) holding her infant son (Prince Charles)

 & Queen Mary, formerly Princess Victoria Mary 'May' of Teck